tengkumuazabs/tengkumuazabs/README.md

 ## About Me

-I am proficient in Python and Microsoft Power BI.
-I have successfully developed multiple dashboards that enhance data reporting and decision-making process.
-I have personal projects in data science and data analysis as well.
+Data Analyst with hands-on experience in Python, SQL, Microsoft Power BI, and Microsoft Excel, specializing in data visualization, predictive modeling, and time series analysis.
+Proven ability to design interactive dashboards that enhance reporting and support strategic decision-making.
+Skilled in a range of data science and machine learning techniques, with a strong portfolio of real-world and competition-based projects.

 ### Technical Skills
 - Python